Table of Contents

 Some lenders will even cancel some or all of your loan if you take a certain job.
 For example, teaching in certain areas, or taking a particular assignment as a nurse, may entitle you to loan cancellation.

 If you're worried about finances in your future, you can seek out a loan that advertises loan cancellation.
 Then, when you've graduated from your program, simply take the job which entitles you to loan cancellation.
 If a lender offers this, it can be hugely advantageous to the borrower.

 In general, when you compare lenders, seek out a loan offer that reflects your intended post-graduation trajectory.
 And make sure that they are willing to cooperate with you in the case of a crisis.
-To confirm that they're as flexible as they say, read unbiased reviews from past or current borrowers.
+Finally, to confirm that they're as flexible as they say, read unbiased reviews from past or current borrowers.
 These will give you a more honest look at what to expect from your lender.

 Consumer reviews - What is their customer service like?